saumil16/zeotap-assignment/APPLCATION1/readme.md

         "experience": 10
       }
     Input this json in "Data (JSON format):" and press evaluate button which will hence generate the reult as Trur or False.

+## Run predefined test cases:
+### Run the tests or directly browse it on the web browser with the help of sample examples given below:
+      python -m unittest discover tests